Skip to main content

 First, in order to access the Auto-Schedule feature, you must use the "Shift View" (as opposed to the "Employee View") which can be accessed in the upper right of the Scheduling Module.
 Then, narrow (filter) the location view from "All locations" to one specific location.
 (This can be done in the upper left).

-Second, the Auto-Schedule is designed to take any published or unpublished open shifts and any unassigned shifts at one location and assign them to your staff based on their availability.
-So, you must first enter unpublished or published shifts in the "Open Shifts" row, or utilize a Favorite Shift or Schedule Template to populate shifts at the location you are planning to auto-schedule.
+So, you must first enter a repeating or duplicated batch unpublished shifts (unpublished or published shifts in the "Open Shifts" row), or utilize a Favorite Shift series or load a saved Template to populate shifts at the location you are planning to auto-schedule.
 (We strongly encourage the use of templates!
 To learn more, watch the tutorial accessible at the bottom of this article).

 Finally, you'll note that you can only perform an auto-schedule one week at a time.
 This is by design, so that the scheduler can easily focus on the auto-schedule results week to week and make edits accordingly.
 Once everything looks good, simply look for the Publish button to publish all the shifts for that week (and choose at that time whether or not to notify your staff).